 Avalide Drug Interactions

-Taking Avalide with calcitriol may cause an elevated blood calcium level (hypercalcemia).
-Your healthcare provider may choose to monitor your blood calcium levels if you take these medications together.
+If you take Avalide with eplerenone, the level of potassium in your blood may become too high.
+Your healthcare provider may choose to monitor your blood potassium level if you take these medications together.

 Avalide may increase blood lithium levels, potentially causing lithium toxicity.
 Your healthcare provider may choose to monitor your blood lithium levels when you first start Avalide.
 You may need a lower lithium dosage.
 Contact your healthcare provider right away if you have symptoms of lithium toxicity, such as confusion, tremors, or coordination problems, while taking these medications together.

 When taking Avalide with a narcotic pain reliever, your blood pressure may drop too much, especially when moving from a seated to standing position.
 Talk to your healthcare provider about this potential interaction, and watch for signs of low blood pressure if you take these medications together.
 Symptoms of low blood pressure may include dizziness, lightheadedness, or fainting.

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

 Avalide can interact with NSAIDs in several ways.
 The combination could cause your blood pressure to increase or may cause swelling (edema), especially if you have congestive heart failure (CHF).
 If you are elderly, have kidney disease or kidney failure, or are taking a diuretic ("water pill") or are dehydrated, taking NSAIDs and Avalide together may cause kidney failure.
 Talk to your healthcare provider about this potential drug interaction before taking these medications together.

 Other Blood Pressure Medications